-My boyfriend says this is the best potato salad of all potato salads, so there’s that.
-I love this one because there actually isn’t even any mayo in it!
-By skipping the mayo and making a creamy vinaigrette instead, this gets healthier but more importantly, more flavorful!
+I love this light & herbed potato salad because there actually isn't even any mayo in it!
+By skipping the mayo and making a creamy vinaigrette instead, this gets fresher but more importantly, more flavorful!
 I love making vinaigrettes because it still gives me the opportunity to build layers of flavor.
 I always always always start by putting the aromatic (usually onions, garlic or shallot) in first with some salt and letting it sit while I get everything else ready.
 It is such a small step, but Im telling you it makes all the difference flavor wise.

 Anyway, this potato salad is a spin off of a classic that is a little bit lighter.
 I love that because its usually a BBQ food so its going to be paired with heavier things.
 I am using marjoram and green onion in this version, but I've also made it with just parsley and it was also super yummy!
 Definitely a different flavor profile, but delicious just as well.